techworkersco/twc-site-berlin/README.md

 3. Inside the [i18n](_i18n) directory create a
   - `LANGUAGE.yml` with the language key and value in its own language, for example `es: Español`

 Note, only the default [en.yml](_i18n/en.yml) must contain the names of each language.
 The other language yaml files contain just their own language key.
+To include only certain languages, specify the exact language keys you want.
+For example `languages: ["en", 'ja']`

 ![Screen Shot 2019-07-21 at 14 48 46](https://user-images.githubusercontent.com/7111514/61591397-cb0cd180-abc6-11e9-9876-1577d5c8b4bd.png)